By Nancy Virden (c) 2016, updated 2025

 The problem is, hope placed in what is temporary and unstable will evaporate.
 Not one of these false hopes prevents us from death.
 Nothing on earth is eternal.

 In 2011, although the Christian faith was a major part of daily life, my hope for happiness was bound up in what would never be.
 Pretending hadn’t helped.
-When the realization of this truth caused my false hope to shrivel up, I lost my reason to live.
+When this realization caused my false hope to shrivel up, I lost my reason to live.

 Since that time of darkness, my eyes have adjusted to the light of reality.
 This world and everything in it is like shifting sand.
 Change is inevitable.
 It hurts, but humans fail, humans move on, and humans die.